flask-extensions/Flask-SimpleLogin/docs/customizing.md

 ## Customizing templates

-There are only one template to customize and it is called `login.html`.
+There is only one template to customize and it is called `login.html`, e.g.:
-Example is:

 ```python
 {% extends 'base.html' %}